Ibrahimajiboro/software-project-ntu/README.md

 -----------------------
 - created a new method that allows the user to choose a 50-50 options for the questions
 - created another code that allows the user to get a clue for hard questions
+-  created an additional exception for both categories of